Back to Creator Lab

 For Creators: When You Should Hire a Chatter

 I always tell creators the same thing: if you're spending more than 2-3 hours a day in DMs and still can't keep up, you need help.
+Whether you're hiring an OnlyFans chatter directly or going through an OnlyFans chatter agency hiring process, it starts with knowing your numbers.
 But there's a revenue threshold too — hiring too early means you're paying someone when there's not enough volume to justify it.
+The decision to hire an OnlyFans chatter should be based on math, not frustration.
+If the math says you're ready, B9's chatting team can take over your DMs within a week.
+Check if B9 is right for you Already know creators who need a chatting team?
+Earn $2,000 for every creator you refer to B9.

 The creator I mentioned who went from $5K to $40K?
 She was chatting herself — but only a couple hours a day, sending mass PPVs with zero personalization.
 The problem wasn't her content.
 It was that she didn't understand DM psychology and didn't have the time to do it right.